-Meet the AES Country Services team.
-The team is made of seven Occupational Therapists who cover different regions throughout Western Australia.
+Meet the ILC Country Services team.
+The team is a group of dedicated Occupational Therapists and Speech Therapists who cover different regions throughout country Western Australia.

 |Amanda Hudson - (Bachelor of Science in Occupational Therapy from the UK)